 Indian-origin woman researcher killed while jogging in US

-A 43-year-old Indian-origin woman researcher in the US was killed while she was out jogging and police have initiated a homicide investigation, according to media reports.
-According to the police, Sarmistha Sen, who was based in Plano city in the state of Texas, was randomly attacked and killed while jogging on August 1 near the Chisholm Trail Park.
+A 43-year-old Indian-origin woman researcher in the US was killed while she was out jogging in Plano, a suburb near Dallas, and police have initiated a homicide investigation, according to media reports.
+According to the police, Sarmistha Sen, who was based in Plano, Texas, was randomly attacked and killed while jogging on August 1 near the Chisholm Trail Park.

 Her body was found lying in the creek-area near Legacy Drive and Marchman Way by a passer-by, according to a report in the WFAA.com.
-Sen, a mother of two sons, was a pharmacist and researcher who studied molecular biology and worked with cancer patients, the fox4news reported.
+Sen was a pharmacist and researcher who studied molecular biology and worked with cancer patients.

+She originally was from Sindri in Jharkhand and moved to Plano after her marriage to Arindam Roy.
+She has two young sons.
 According to the Dallasnews.com, a person of interest in the case has been arrested on a burglary charge.

-He was identified on Monday as 29-year old Bakari Abiona Moncrief, and is in custody at the Collin County jail, the report said.
+The suspect is identified as 29-year old Bakari Moncrief and is being held on a USD 1 million bond for the burglary charge.
+"We have our suspicions, but we have to have proof," Plano police spokesperson David Tilley said.

+"And that's what they're looking for right now is trying to obtain proof as to whether or not this individual is or is not responsible for her death," he said.
+Police say around the same time of the murder, someone broke into a house nearby on the 3400 block of Michael Drive, fox4news.com reported.

 - READ MORE ON: